Wear Not Waste

 What if I designed one?

-Using design thinking and co-design principles, I began developing a prototype.
+Using design thinking and co-design principles, I began developing the first Wear Not Waste prototype.
 My first testers were my own children.
 Then six teenagers.
 Then fifteen primary school students.
-Soon, I'll be testing it with another youth group in Hobart.
+Soon, a 3er group one in Hobart.

 Each session teaches me something new.
 The young people don't just play—they question, challenge and imagine better futures for fashion.